recryptproject/qtumbook/part2/erc20-js.md

 Ah, `msg.sender`, our old nemesis.

-As we've learned in [The Owner UTXO Address](./erc20-token.html#the-owner-UTXO-address), QTUM doesn't really have the idea of an "account".
+As we've learned in [The Owner UTXO Address](./erc20-token.html#the-owner-UTXO-address), RECRYPT doesn't really have the idea of an "account".
 The `msg.sender` is the address of whatever UTXO that was used to pay for the transaction.

 To act as `dcb3...9e94`, we need to explicitly specify an UTXO that has the same address.
 We can do this by using the `senderAddress` option.